Berlin Brothersvalley School District

-The Berlin Brothersvalley School District covers New Baltimore and Allegheny Township, Fairhope Township and Northampton Township in Somerset County, Pennsylvania.
+The Berlin Brothersvalley School District is a school district in Somerset County, Pennsylvania.
+It covers the Berlin and New Baltimore boroughs.
+It also covers the following townships: Allegheny, Fairhope, and Northampton, as well as Brothersvalley Township.

 The school district consists of three schools all connected by a tunnel.
 The district encompasses 165.5 square miles.
 According to a 2006 local census, it serves a resident population of 5,633.